 Requirements

 - All experiences that offer in-experience text chat for users must integrate TextChatService, per the Misusing Roblox Systems Community Standard.
+For information on migrating from the legacy chat system, see the Roblox Developer Forum and Migrate from legacy chat.

 - All incoming text that originates from another user must first use Text Filtering before your experience displays it.